rye-breadd/americanprintculture/README.md

 Enter the number of pages to search: 5
 ```

-This will search through 5 pages starting from the provided URL, look for occurrences of the word "example", and save the results in `output-articleData.json`.
+This will search through 5 pages starting from the provided URL, look for occurrences of the word "二世", and save the results in `output-nisei.json`.

 ## Troubleshooting